Skip to main content

 This is the most common “the HVAC isn’t working” call that turns out to have nothing to do with the HVAC.
 Crawl-space ductwork is the part of the system nobody looks at, because you cannot see it without crawling under there.

-There is a judgment call worth naming here.
-A lot of contractors will quote a new system before they will quote a duct repair, because the new system is the bigger ticket.
+A lot of contractors quote a new system before they quote a duct repair, because the new system is the bigger ticket.
 The rule I use runs the other way.
-Rule out duct integrity first.
-If the ducts leak 30 percent, a new high-efficiency system leaks 30 percent too, and the homeowner spends $15,000 to keep the exact comfort problem they started with.
+If the ducts leak 30 percent, a new high-efficiency system leaks 30 percent too, and the homeowner spends (varies, but easily $15,000 or more) to keep the exact comfort problem they started with.
 The duct repair on this job cost a fraction of that and fixed the cause.
+We give a written, itemized quote before anything starts.

 Consistent airflow at every register.
 Even temperatures room to room.
 A duct system that should last the rest of the equipment’s service life.
-The homeowner reported a noticeable drop on the following month’s PG&E statement, and the repair is covered by our 1-year warranty.
+The homeowner reported a noticeable drop on the following month’s PG&E statement, and the repair is covered by our 1-year warranty, subject to your contract terms.

 FAQ